crodier/software-blog/_posts/2025-03-29-100M-failed-case-study-one-Java-RMI-cache.md

 rocking the boat in the software shop, asking important questions like:

-1. "why would we build this when it exits?"
+1. Why would we build this when it exits?
-2. "are we qualified to build this?"
+2. Are we qualified to build this?
-3. "where is the competitive analysis?"
+3. Where is the competitive analysis?
-4. "where is the comparative build / buy analysis, documented?"
+4. Where is the comparative build / buy analysis, documented?

-Even with all of these documents, it is not easy to tell someone who works for you "sorry, no, we are not doing your idea."
+Even with these documents, it is not easy to tell someone who works for you "sorry, no, we are not doing your idea."
 I dislike telling people, everyone dislikes it.
+And I dislike hearing it, even knowing what I know.

-What I know is, having seen the other side - better to say it directly, than to let it grow into a failed project which you were around, and did not stop.
-While saying "no" may make you a little unpopular, at least you will not be fired in two years, for having it be greenlit.
+But having seen the other side - better to say 'no' directly, than to let a poorly formed idea grow into a failed project which you were around, and did not stop.
+While saying "no" may make you a little unpopular, at least you will not be fired in two years, for having it be green-lit.

 ### Due process